 - Ysgol Plas Brondyffryn – A mixed English medium nondenominational special school.

-Nine Primary schools of which five are Welsh medium; Ysgol Bro Cinmeirch, Ysgol Carreg Emlyn (Cyffylliog site), Ysgol Henllan, Ysgol Pant Pastynog and Ysgol Twm Or Nant; four are English medium; Ysgol Bryn Clwyd, Ysgol Fron Goch, Ysgol Pendref, Ysgol Y Park Infant School; and one is a duel stream school: Ysgol Rhewl.
+- Nine Primary schools of which five are Welsh medium; Ysgol Bro Cinmeirch, Ysgol Carreg Emlyn (Cyffylliog site), Ysgol Henllan, Ysgol Pant Pastynog and Ysgol Twm Or Nant; four are English medium; Ysgol Bryn Clwyd, Ysgol Fron Goch, Ysgol Pendref, Ysgol Y Park Infant School.
+Ysgol Rhewl which was previously a duel stream school closed its doors in 2018.

-A significant recent development by the housing association Grŵp Cynefin is the HWB Dinbych that provides a range of support services for local people from in and around the Denbigh area.
+A significant development by the housing association Grŵp Cynefin is the HWB Dinbych that provides a range of support services for local people from in and around the Denbigh area.
 The primary aim of HWB Dinbych is to increase training and employment opportunities locally, achieved by working closely with local businesses, setting up self-employment initiatives, developing local enterprise opportunities and supporting young people into further learning.
 On the same site as the Hwb Dinbych is The Hafod, which is a supported housing project for six young people aged 16 to 25.
 The project that is is owned and managed by Grŵp Cynefin, and the support is delivered via Supporting People funding from Denbighshire County Council, delivers support activities to the young people in their accommodation, on site and in the community.

 Nevertheless, examples of local action to build resilience and protect access to services can be found across the area.